Which is more Important For PC Performance CPU Speed or RAM

 RAM, commonly referred to as Computer Memory, is as important as the speed of your

-Processor.
 Memory (RAM) acts as a temporary storage for all your computers information’s.

-command.
-Pieces of some information’s is stored in the memory to be retrieved and processed later (these are very fast and complex process).
+When multitasking, and the CPU is executing the command, pieces of some information’s is stored in the memory to be retrieved and processed later (these are very fast and complex process).

 During the process of executing a command if your system’s physical memory(usable memory) gets filled up, than the CPU starts storing these temporary information’s on your hard disk.
 Which is called as the SWAP file.